Persona-driven workspace setup example

 - Alice, the app developer, focuses on developing her services.
 She makes sure to label her apps so that they are automatically picked up by the appropriate routes and policies.

 - Oliver, the operator, deploys the app services.
 He sets up the routes and policies.
 With Arjay, he makes sure that the right resources are reused across workspaces.

 Pam focuses on getting the workspaces set up for each team.
-The setup includes creating a KubernetesCluster resource with labels for each cluster.
+The setup includes installing Gloo in the cluster.
 Then, she creates a Workspace resource for each team, that selects the clusters and namespaces to include in the workspace.
 She might also create a

 The following diagram shows the Gateway, Web-api, and Recommendation workspaces for the team.

 The owners for each workspace set up the import and export settings so that they can access services in the other workspaces.
 Typically, this person is Arjay, the app owner, but if the engineers are primarily responsible for deploying services, the person might be Oliver, the operator.

 The following diagram shows the settings for the workspaces.

 - Gateway: Imports services from both the Recommendation and Web-api workspaces so that the gateway can serve apps from those workspaces.
 Exports only to the Recommendation workspace, so that later, the operators can delegate route tables to the workspace.

 - Web-api: Imports from only the Recommendation workspace to use the Recommendation services.
 Exports to only the Gateway workspace, to serve the web apps there.

 - Recommendation: Imports from the Gateway workspace so that later, the Recommendation team can set up delegated routing resources.
 Exports to the Gateway and Web-api workspaces so that they can use the Recommendation services.